Kingsman44/aps-portfolio.github.io/README.md

 **Algorithms:**

-### 1. Geospatial Data Structures:
+### 1. Geospatial Data Structures (KD-Trees):

 -   **Purpose:** Store and query geospatial data efficiently, such as restaurant locations.
--   **Application:** Use a geospatial data structure like a k-d tree or a quadtree to store the restaurant locations and perform range queries to find all restaurants within a given radius.
+-   **Application:** Use a geospatial data structure like a k-d tree to store the restaurant locations and perform range queries to find all restaurants within a given radius.
 -   **Time Complexity:** O(log n) for insertion and O(n) for range queries, where n is the number of restaurants.
 -   **Space Complexity:** O(n), where n is the number of restaurants.